polligeri/masterwork/gifler/Eniko_Sastyin-masterwork_documentation.md

 - Can have a profile
 - Can add things to their profile:
 - Name, Profile picture
-- 'About next trip' page where they can add their personal information  about their trip (tickets, information about the accomodation reservation - address, date of arrival, date of leaving), private, no one can see it.
+- 'About next trip' page where they can add their personal information  about their trip (tickets, details about the accomodation reservation - address, date of arrival, date of leaving), private, no one can see it.
-- They can have a public page where they can add the country- city name, the accomodation name, they also can rate their trip and can give advice for their friends
+- They can have a public page where they can add the country- city name, the accomodation name, they also can rate their trip and can give advice to their friends
 - They can filter by activities and restaurants
 - Can have friends